 Dose adjustment due to drug interaction

-Concomitant use of futibatinib with strong CYP3A/P-gp inhibitors
+Concomitant use of futibatinib with strong CYP3A inhibitors

-Co-administration of futibatinib with strong CYP3A4/P-gp inhibitors, such as itraconazole, should be avoided (see sections 4.4 and 4.5).
+Co-administration of futibatinib with strong CYP3A4 inhibitors, such as itraconazole, should be avoided (see sections 4.4 and 4.5).
 If this is not possible, based on careful monitoring of tolerability, a futibatinib dose reduction to the next lower level should be considered.

-Concomitant use of futibatinib with strong or moderate CYP3A/P-gp inducers
+Concomitant use of futibatinib with strong or moderate CYP3A inducers

-Co-administration of futibatinib with strong or moderate CYP3A4/P-gp inducers, such as rifampicin, should be avoided (see sections 4.4 and 4.5).
+Co-administration of futibatinib with strong or moderate CYP3A4 inducers, such as rifampicin, should be avoided (see sections 4.4 and 4.5).
 If this is not possible, gradually increasing the futibatinib dose based on careful monitoring of tolerability should be considered.

 Management of toxicities